rmordechay/jogson/README.md

 ```

 ## Reading from JSON
 Once you have the `mapper`, you can read the data easily.
-Consider the following JSON:
+Consider the following JSON
 ```go
 jsonString := `{
     "name": "Jason",